gazbert/openid-connect-spring-client/README.md

 1. Update `google.openidconnect.optional.scopes` in `application.properties` as required.
 1. Build the app: `mvn clean install`
 1. Start the app: `mvn spring-boot:run`
-1. Open a browser and go to: `http://localhost:8080` (port can be changed in `application.properties`)
+1. Open a browser and go to: `http://localhost:8080`

 Once you've authenticated with Google and authorized the app, you should get redirected to the Homepage: